variant-inc/actions-python/README.md

         ecr_repository: naveen-demo-app/demo-repo
 ```

+2. (Optionally) Add Script to run before running workflow.

+    In `.github/actions`, add a file named `pre_test.sh` that will run any commands required for testing your codebase using this action.
+You will need to you a package manager supported by Debian Linux

+    Example:
+    ```bash
+    apt-get install --no-cache \
+      git \
+      curl
+    ```

 ### 4. Add octopus action

 1. Adding octopus action will add ability to set up continuous delivery to octopus.
 This action can be invoked by action name and release version.